 Culture and Coffee: The Ceremony

-Coffee isn’t just a drink in Ethiopia—it’s a ritual.
-The coffee ceremony is a daily event, often led by women, where beans are roasted over a fire, ground by hand, and brewed in a clay jebena pot.
-Incense wafts, popcorn’s served, and folks gather to chat.
-It’s hospitality in a cup, tying communities together.
-Half of Ethiopia’s 6.5 million annual coffee bags stay home—1.8 million—for this tradition.
+Coffee’s more than a drink in Ethiopia—it’s a ritual.
+The coffee ceremony, often led by women, is a daily event.
+Beans are roasted over a fire, ground by hand, and brewed in a clay jebena pot.
+Incense wafts, popcorn’s served, and folks chat.

 Why Ethiopian Coffee Rules the World

-Ethiopia’s coffee journey hit export mode in the 15th century, and now it’s a global player—Africa’s top producer, fifth worldwide.
-It’s 70% of export cash, supporting 15 million people (a quarter of the population).
-Small farmers dominate, tending tiny “garden coffee” plots under a hectare, yielding ~300 kg yearly.
-Wild-grown beans from forests like Gesha add a rare twist.
+Ethiopia’s coffee hit export mode in the 15th century, and today it’s Africa’s top producer, fifth globally.
+It produces ~7.5 million 60-kg bags yearly, exporting ~3.5–4 million to the EU (50%), East Asia (25%), and North America.
+That’s 70% of export cash, supporting 15 million people.
+Small farmers rule, growing “garden coffee” on tiny plots yielding ~300 kg a year.

 Final Thoughts: Sip the Legend